ClarkCGA/moore_phase_6/README.md

 * After iterating through these steps a few tmes, digitizing a few new training sites, then running makesig and mahalclass, then refining further, I have a classification I am happy with.
-	* It is important to take an iterative approach to digitization rahter than classifying all of the mangrove at once, as this results in a much more accurate final product.
+	* It is important to take an iterative approach to digitization rather than classifying all of the mangrove at once, as this results in a much more accurate final product.

 ![image](https://github.com/user-attachments/assets/e5ca74d1-9c07-4eca-a2e5-54a5d1b08da7)